cvs-health/testilo/README.md

 ### Scoring

-To add scores to reports, the `score` module of Testilo performs computations on the test results and adds a `score` property to each report.
+The `score` module of Testilo performs computations on test results and adds a `score` property to a report.

 The `score()` function of the `score` module takes two arguments:
 - a scoring function
-- an array of report objects
+- a report object

 A scoring function defines scoring rules.
 The Testilo package contains a `procs/score` directory, in which there are modules that export scoring functions.
 You can use one of those scoring functions, or you can create your own.